Hobart's Bridge

 About the Bridge

 Hobarts Bridge is located on Darkwood Road approximately 7 kilometres from the intersection with Waterfall Way.
-The existing bridge was originally built in the 1960s, with ageing and wear beginning to pose ongoing concerns.
+The old bridge was originally built in the 1960s, with ageing and wear beginning to pose ongoing concerns.
 Hobarts bridge is one of the first bridges to be cut by flood waters in the Darkwood Valley, isolating residents beyond.
-The new bridge will be a single lane, concrete bridge, lifted in height by approx. 1.5 metres.
+The new bridge is a single lane, concrete bridge, lifted in height by approx. 1.5 metres.

 Environmental Approvals